A customer's story

 When it comes to paying off collections, it's certainly good to clear your credit report in the long run.
 However, paying off a collection also brings the report "current," which can actually drop your credit score in the immediate time period.
 Also, paying off collections typically stops your score from dropping long-term, but doesn't usually raise your score.
 Instead, keeping balances below 30% of their maximum will help raise your credit score.
 For example, a $10,000 limit on a credit card shouldn't go above $3,000.

-Watch the short interview with mortgage consultant Steve Cartwright.
-Steve is a Portage, Michigan consultant, but the advice holds true across state lines.
-Plus, he's one of many consultants at AmeriFirst Home Mortgage.
-All of our consultants act as advisers when it comes to getting your credit mortgage-ready.
+Steve is a Portage, Michigan mortgage consultant, but the advice holds true across state lines.
+Plus, he's one of many consultants at Amerifirst Home Mortgage.
+All of our consultants can help you come up with a plan to get your credit in the best shape possible before you apply for a home loan.

-So your bank's mortgage person has told you to pay off all your collections to help get your FICO score ready to buy a home.
-Then you go in to officially apply, and your score is the same... or maybe even it's actually worse.
+Q: So your bank's mortgage person has told you to pay off all your collections to help get your FICO score ready to buy a home.
+Then you go in to officially apply, and your score is the same or maybe it's worse.
 Why did this happen?
 Should you avoid paying off collections?
-We have some great information and tips from a mortgage expert coming up right now on "Mortgage Minute TV."

-So paying an old collection basically brings it to the attention of the credit bureaus?
+• Paying on an old collection brings it "current" meaning that it basically brings it to the attention of the credit bureaus.

-Okay, so if you're looking at a home buyer's credit report, what advice would you give to help raise that score, so it's more "mortgage ready?"
+Q: What advice would you give to help someone raise their score, so it's more "mortgage ready?"

 • Stay below the credit limits